-Under the Server+CAL licensing model, each operating system environment (OSE) running SQL Server 2016 software or any of its components must have a SQL Server 2016 server license assigned to the physical server hosting the OSE.
-Each server license allows customers to run any number of SQL Server instances in a single OSE, either physical or virtual.
+Under the Server+CAL licensing model, each operating system environment (OSE) running SQL Server 2017 software or any of its components must have a SQL Server 2017 server license assigned to the physical server

 Note: Running SQL Server software on different hardware partitions or blades requires separate software licenses.
 Hardware partitions and blades are considered to be separate servers for licensing purposes and SQL Server software licenses cannot be assigned to more than one server at any time.